antljones/AudioSlicer/README.md

+Updated project that add command line arguments to support multiple input files and removing output files -i specify an array of input files
+-o optionally specify an output folder for wavs
+-j optionally specify and output folder for json
+-e empty the json and wav output folders

 # AudioSlicer

 A simple Audio Slicer in Python which can split .wav audio files into multiple .wav samples, based on silence detection.
 Also, it dumps a .json that contains the periods of time in which the slice occours, in the following format: